spraakbanken/asgi-matomo/docs/en/docs/usage/details.md

 ## Customize the client use to call Matomo

 You can use a custom http client (must use the same API as `httpx.AsyncClient`).
 You can also set the timeout used with the default client by supplying `http_timeout` to the constructor.

+## Customize tracking based on HTTP method

+You can specify what HTTP methods to allow with `allowed_methods`, and what methods that should be ignored with `ignored_methods`.
+Ignored methods takes precedence over allowed methods.